-One hundred percent of the value of long-term equity-based compensation awarded to Mr. Hagedorn in the 2013 fiscal year was performance-based, granted in the form of PUs.
-Mr. Hagedorn's equity-based awards are subject to three-year, time-based cliff vesting, with a provision for accelerated vesting in the event of retirement, death or disability, provided the Company achieves the pre-defined performance criteria for the 2013 fiscal year performance period, as follows: 50% of the PUs awarded were subject to the achievement of a \$2.25 EPS (an increase of approximately 12% versus the prior year) and the remaining 50% were subject to the achievement of a \$1.00 EPS, which was consistent with the performance goal established for the PUs granted to the other NEOs during the 2013 fiscal year.
-Although the respective EPS goals were achieved for the 2013 fiscal year performance period, failure to achieve the minimum level of EPS specified above would have resulted in forfeiture of the PUs, even if the serviced-based vesting requirements are satisfied in the future.
+With the exception of the special one-time RSU award described above, 100% of the value of long-term equity-based compensation awarded to Mr. Hagedorn in the 2014 fiscal year was performance-based, granted in the form of PUs.
+Mr. Hagedorn's equity-based awards are subject to three-year, time-based cliff vesting, with a provision for accelerated vesting in the event of retirement, death or disability, provided the Company achieves the pre-defined performance criteria of a \$2.00 EPS for the 2014 calendar year performance period, which was consistent with the performance goal established for the PUs granted to the other NEOs during the 2014 fiscal year.
+Although the pre-defined EPS goal is expected to be achieved for the 2014 calendar year performance period, failure to achieve the pre-defined EPS goal would have resulted in forfeiture of the PUs, even if the service-based vesting requirements are satisfied in the future.
 The performance goals are explained more fully in the section captioned "Elements of Executive Compensation - Long-Term Equity-Based Incentive Awards."
-The use of a performance-based equity awards is intended to increase the portion of Mr. Hagedorn's total compensation opportunity that is directly tied to the performance of the Company, is reflective of competitive practice and further aligns Mr. Hagedorn's interests with the long-term interests of the Company's shareholders.
+The use of performance-based equity awards increases the portion of Mr. Hagedorn's total compensation opportunity that is directly tied to the performance of the Company, is reflective of competitive practice and further aligns Mr. Hagedorn's interests with the long-term interests of the Company's shareholders.